God's Own Medicine

-God's Own Medicine is the debut studio album by the English gothic rock band The Mission.
-It was released in November 1986 under Mercury Records.
+God's Own Medicine is the debut studio album by the English gothic rock band the Mission.
+It was released on 10 November 1986 by Mercury Records.
 The original LP version contains 10 songs.
 The CD and cassette versions had the songs "Blood Brother" and "Island in the Stream" added.
-Both had previously appeared on the "III" (Stay With Me) single.
+Both had previously appeared on the "III" ("Stay with Me") single.
+The album peaked at number 14 on the UK Albums Chart.

 Background

 The band had spent much of 1986 touring around Europe and had performed two radio broadcasts for the BBC.
-In the summer of that year, they signed with Phonogram Records after releasing two independent singles.
+In the summer of that year, they signed with Phonogram after releasing two independent singles.
 Much of the material had featured on the tour and the band completed Gods Own Medicine within a period of four weeks.
 The record was produced by Tim Palmer and the Mission and recorded at Ridge Farm and Utopia Studios.

-Three singles were released from the album, "Stay With Me", "Wasteland" and "Severina".
+Three singles were released from the album, "Stay with Me", "Wasteland" and "Severina".